BOS Field Trips and Events

 Details will be forthcoming for this 10 day tour which will allow us 8 full days of birding in the stunning country of Ecuador!

 If this departure entices you, please email me ([email protected]) to have your name added to the participant list!
 This trip will run from March 11 - 20, 2027.
-I am going to offer an optional Amazon extension after this tour concludes running from March 21 - 29, 2027.

 Photo is of a pair of Rose-faced Parrots from Amagusa Reserve (we will be visiting this amazing location).